 At this point there were two of left and we knew we had an hour to wait for the night service bus to appear.
 Just then the stage door opened again and out walked Robert Plant.

 We just stood and stared for a while before he said what did you think of the show?
 As we talked about the show he asked how we were getting home, we said the night bus and he offered to walk with us!

-So off we walked to the bus stop talking to Robert Plant about the Presence album and the up and coming release of The Song Remains The Same.
-He waited at the bus top with us until the bus came, signed our Rainbow programs and waved goodbye.
+So off we walked to the bus stop talking to Robert Plant about the Led Zeppelin Presence album and the up and coming release of The Song Remains The Same.
+He waited at the bus stop with us until the bus came, signed our Rainbow programs and waved goodbye.

 Quite a night

 - CD and 2 x CD Deluxe Edition